 “We’re so fucking dead”, Boros sighed bitterly, trying to protect his face from the rain of guts, bone shards and blood.

 “I am beaten!
-With this knife, I shall cut my tongue and surrender!
-May you claim your royal reward!” the necromancer boasted.
+With this knife, I’ll cut my tongue!
+May you claim your royal reward!”